George McDougall: Biography

-He and his son John McDougall served missions over a wide area, ministering to Indian groups at Pigeon Lake, Stoney Lake, Saddle Lake and Whitefish Lake.

-He and his son founded the McDougall Orphanage and Home, an Indian residential school, in about 1875.
-The school closed in 1910.
+He and his son John McDougall served missions over a wide area, including to Indigenous groups at Pigeon Lake, Stoney Lake, Saddle Lake and Whitefish Lake.
+In Morleyville, they founded the McDougall Orphanage and Training School, an Indian residential school, around 1873.

-George extended his ministry to southern Alberta, establishing a mission - McDougall Mission - on the Bow River named Morleyville.
-It was on a hunting trip in January 1876 near the Nose Hill area that Rev. George McDougall was lost in a blizzard and was found dead several days later.
+George extended his ministry to southern Alberta, establishing McDougall Mission on the Bow River named Morleyville.
+On a hunting trip in January 1876 near the Nose Hill area George was lost in a blizzard and was found dead several days later.
+There is a cairn to mark the place of George's death, on Panora Way NW in Calgary.

-An indication of his influence in the creation of present-day Alberta can be found in the large number of memorials that have been established throughout the province, including hospitals, schools and other local landmarks.